Dog Bites and Children

 - Pain/ Other Medical Issue.
 Although adults generally know not to bother or harass a dog that is in pain, children often are not able to discern when the dog is hurting.
 Yet this appears to be a big factor in dogs biting children.
 In fact, half of the dogs in the cases analyzed by Injury Prevention researchers had some serious health problems involving their eyes, kidney, liver, bones or skin.

-Our dog bite injury lawyers hesitate to assert that any one breed is inherently more dangerous than another to children because this suggests dog owners might be able to let their guard down with other breeds.
+Our Fort Lauderdale child dog bite injury attorneys hesitate to assert that any one breed is inherently more dangerous than another to children because this suggests dog owners might be able to let their guard down with other breeds.
 We have learned in our experience that any dog has the potential to bite, attack and cause serious injury to children.

 However, some research does suggest certain breeds are overrepresented in serious child injuries from dog bites.
 Other informative patterns emerged as well in ongoing research.